 The following items are required:

-- Teaching notes: They will be handed out in class and posted on Canvas.
+- Teaching notes: Students should download the teaching notes from Canvas before class.
 These are your primary reference materials for the class. - Case Materials and Assignments: All case readings and assignments are posted on Canvas.

 The (optional) textbook is: